iotaledger/iota.rs/documentation/docs/libraries/java/api_reference.md

 #### fromStrings(index, data): void

-Creates a new `IndexationPayload` from strings
+Creates a new `TaggedPayload` from strings

 | Param | Type       | Description |
 | ----- | ---------- | ----------- |